-Making innovation a key strategic pillar at Implenia
+Making Innovation a Key Strategic Pillar at Implenia

-In 2019, the leading multinational integrated construction and real estate services company Implenia put innovation and intrapreneurship at the top of their strategic agenda.
-We spoke to Senior Innovation Manager Karel van Eechoud and Innovation Analyst Diana Fischer about the importance of innovation in construction, the specific challenges they face, and how KICKBOX is contributing to a shift in perspective.
+We spoke to Senior Innovation Manager, Karel van Eechoud and Innovation Analyst Diana Fischer, about the importance of innovation in construction, the specific challenges they face, and how KICKBOX is contributing to a shift in perspective.

 Karel: Before KICKBOX, we didn’t have a centralized structure to stimulate innovation or organize such projects.
 While we have always had an internal research unit that focuses on construction materials mostly, other innovation activities were scattered throughout the company with no central entry point for innovation or intrapreneurship.

-As of 2019, Implenia has now integrated innovation as a key pillar in its corporate strategy, making it a top priority.
-We recognize how important innovation is to prepare the construction industry for the challenges of the future.
-For this reason, the organization created the Innovation Hub, an internal team to implement a new approach to innovation and intrapreneurship" or something in that direction..
+For this reason, the organization created the Innovation Hub, an internal team to implement a new approach to innovation and intrapreneurship, or something along those lines.
 Now, there aren’t many construction companies with a team dedicated specifically to innovation and intrapreneurship.
 And so, it became our job to promote and facilitate innovation throughout the company, and a key part of this is KICKBOX.

 Not only has KICKBOX provided us with a way to promote innovation in general, but it also gives us a set structure to incubate and implement ideas.
 On the one hand, this helps Implenia to find new ideas and opportunities to improve and optimize the business.
 On the other hand, it fosters a corporate culture that encourages and welcomes innovation and intrapreneurship.

-Diana: Since the Implenia workforce is so widely spread, we took a two-prong approach: The first was the more standard online approach.
+Diana: Since Implenia's workforce is so widely spread, we took a two-prong approach: The first was the more standard online approach.
 We made KICKBOX very visible on our intranet site, and as more RedBox projects came to fruition, we made them visible there too.
 This worked great for employees in our offices.

 But to reach those out on site, we had to take a different approach.
 So, we provided sites with lots of visual materials such as posters, etc., in the local languages to reach those employees who aren’t frequently online.
 Site visits also played an important role by putting a face to the program and as an opportunity to answer any questions.
-Finally, as far as COVID permitted, we organized a range of meet-ups to promote the KICKBOX program.
+Finally, as far as COVID-19 permitted, we organized a range of meet-ups to promote the KICKBOX program.

 rready: Which other challenges have you faced that are specific to Implenia and the construction industry?

-Diana: Many of our employees don’t work at a desk or have access to the company intranet.
-For this reason, we made sure that all of the necessary resources for Kickbox were also available in mobile-friendly formats for access from different devices.
-We also encouraged Kickboxers to build teams around their idea from the start.
-This enables them to bundle their skill sets and taps into the team feeling on a construction site.
+We also encouraged the innovators (so-called 'Kickboxers') to build teams around their idea from the start.
+This enables them to bundle their skill sets and tap into the team feeling on a construction site.
 In addition, team members often experience the same issues, so it makes sense to work together to resolve them.

 Luckily, KICKBOX provides flexibility.
 To overcome this, we adapted some aspects of the program to suit our needs.
 For example, at Implenia, the sponsor agreement that takes Kickboxers to the BlueBox phase not only requires the sponsor’s signature but the line manager’s too.
 This ensures that everyone agrees on the time and energy required and ups commitment from both sides by making it explicit.